U.S. state: Constitutions

-The government of each state is structured in accordance with its individual constitution.
-Many of these documents are more detailed and more elaborate than their federal counterpart.
-The Constitution of Alabama, for example, contains 310,296 words – more than 40 times as many as the U.S. Constitution.
-In practice, each state has adopted a three-branch frame of government: executive, legislative, and judicial (even though doing so has never been required).
+The government of each state is structured in accordance with its individual constitution, all of which are written constitutions.
+Many of these documents are more detailed and more elaborated than their federal counterpart.
+For example, before its revision in 2022, the Constitution of Alabama, contained 310,296 words, which is more than 40 times as many as the U.S. Constitution.
+In practice, each state has adopted a three-branch frame of government: executive, legislative, and judicial, even though doing so has never been required.

-Early on in American history, four state governments differentiated themselves from the others in their first constitutions by choosing to self-identify as Commonwealths rather than as states: Virginia, in 1776; Pennsylvania, in 1777; Massachusetts, in 1780; and Kentucky, in 1792.
+Early in American history, four state governments differentiated themselves from the others in their first constitutions by choosing to self-identify as Commonwealths rather than as states: Virginia, in 1776; Pennsylvania, in 1777; Massachusetts, in 1780; and Kentucky, in 1792.
 Consequently, while these four are states like the other states, each is formally a commonwealth because the term is contained in its constitution.

-The term, commonwealth, which refers to a state in which the supreme power is vested in the people, was first used in Virginia during the Interregnum, the 1649–60 period between the reigns of Charles I and Charles II during which parliament's Oliver Cromwell as Lord Protector established a republican government known as the Commonwealth of England.
-Virginia became a royal colony again in 1660, and the word was dropped from the full title; it went unused until reintroduced in 1776.
+The term, commonwealth, which refers to a state in which the supreme power is vested in the people, was first used in Virginia during the Interregnum, the 1649–60 period between the reigns of Charles I and Charles II, during which parliament's Oliver Cromwell as Lord Protector established a republican government known as the Commonwealth of England.
+Virginia became a royal colony again in 1660, and the word was dropped from the full title.
+It went unused until reintroduced in 1776.

 Executive

 In each state, the chief executive is called the governor, who serves as both head of state and head of government.
-All governors are chosen by direct election.
+All governors are chosen by statewide direct election.
 The governor may approve or veto bills passed by the state legislature, as well as recommend and work for the passage of bills, usually supported by their political party.
 In 44 states, governors have line item veto power.
 Most states have a plural executive, meaning that the governor is not the only government official in the state responsible for its executive branch.
 In these states, executive power is distributed amongst other officials, elected by the people independently of the governor—such as the lieutenant governor, attorney general, comptroller, secretary of state, and others.

 Elections of officials in the United States are generally for a fixed term of office.
 The constitutions of 19 states allow for citizens to remove and replace an elected public official before the end of their term of office through a recall election.
 Each state follows its own procedures for recall elections, and sets its own restrictions on how often, and how soon after a general election, they may be held.
 In all states, the legislatures can remove state executive branch officials, including governors, who have committed serious abuses of their power from office.
-The process of doing so includes impeachment (the bringing of specific charges), and a trial, in which legislators act as a jury.
+The process of doing so includes impeachment (the bringing of specific charges), and a trial, wherein legislators act as a jury.